-Conducting an assessment of arrowtooth flounder across an increased portion of its geographic range is beyond the scope of an update assessment.
-Furthermore, international coordination and planning for trans-boundary assessments will require inter-governmental agreements and commitments that do not currently exist except for a few species (e.g., Pacific halibut and Pacific hake).
+Conducting an assessment of Arrowtooth Flounder across an increased portion of its geographic range is beyond the scope of an update assessment.
+Furthermore, international coordination and planning for trans-boundary assessments will require inter-governmental agreements and commitments that only currently exist for a few species (e.g., Pacific Halibut and Pacific Hake).